pluots/cfg_block/README.md

 # cfg_block

 A simple library for applying procedural macros to a block, for easier `const` values and more readable code.
+Grab the docs here <https://docs.rs/cfg_block>.

-Here's A simple example for defining variables based on platform:
+Here's a simple example for defining variables based on platform:

 ```rs
 use cfg_block::cfg_block;